SEL-Columbia/SEL-Columbia.github.io/blog/_posts/2017-03-09-qsel-project-updates.md

 # Electrification Planning

 <p>
-SEL has more than ten years of field work and project implementation experience in the areas of development planning and geo-spatial data gathering in many countries in Africa, Southeast Asia, the South Pacific, Latin America, and the Caribbean (LAC).
-The SEL team provides training in many technical aspects of geo-spatial data gathering and management, including grid and social infrastructure mapping, and algorithmic modeling.
+qSEL has more than ten years of field work and project implementation experience in the areas of development planning and geo-spatial data gathering in many countries in Africa, Southeast Asia, the South Pacific, Latin America, and the Caribbean (LAC).
+The qSEL team provides training in many technical aspects of geo-spatial data gathering and management, including grid and social infrastructure mapping, and algorithmic modeling.
 </p>